-For the six-month period from 27 April 2020, a household may receive more than one fortnightly Coronavirus Supplement if there are multiple qualifying payment recipients in the household.
+For the period commencing 27 April 2020 and ending 31 March 2021, a household may receive more than one fortnightly Coronavirus Supplement if there are multiple qualifying payment recipients in the household.

-For example, in a household where a single parent receives Parenting Payment Single and they have child who is in receipt of ABSTUDY Living Allowance, that household would be entitled to two fortnightly Coronavirus Supplements of \$550 each - one for the parent and one for the child.
+For example, in a household where a single parent receives Parenting Payment Single and they have child who is in receipt of ABSTUDY Living Allowance, that household would be entitled to two fortnightly payments of the Coronavirus Supplements - one for the parent and one for the child.

-If a household has two parents who are both in receipt of JobSeeker Payment and one child who is receipt of ABSTUDY Living Allowance, that household would receive three fortnightly Coronavirus Supplements - the two parents would each receive the Coronavirus Supplement (\$550 each) and the child would receive the Coronavirus Supplement (\$550).
+If a household has two parents who are both in receipt of JobSeeker Payment and one child who is receipt of ABSTUDY Living Allowance, that household would be entitled to receive three fortnightly payments of the Coronavirus Supplement - each parent would receive the Coronavirus Supplement and the child would receive the Coronavirus Supplement.